GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 outside a loop) you'll need to set multiple snapshot locations.

-If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop) then you'll want to set a conditional snapshot location.
+If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop), then you'll want to set a conditional snapshot location.

 You can generally inspect the values of variables in your own code.